TheSwagMan/PyLife/README.md

 v1.0

 Configuration:
-You just need to have Python version 3.x with tkinter installed (build-in).
+You just need to have Python version 3.x with tkinter installed (built-in).

 Operating:
 To run the application, just execute the run.py file in the root directory.